croqaz/awesome-decentralized/README.md

 * [Ferment](https://github.com/mmckegg/ferment): P2P audio publishing and streaming application.
 Like SoundCloud but decentralized.
 Built using SSB + Webtorrent.
 * [FilePizza](https://github.com/kern/filepizza): Free peer-to-peer file transfers in your browser.
 * [Friends](https://github.com/moose-team/friends): P2P chat powered by the web.
 This project is alpha quality.
+* [Handshake](https://handshake.org): Decentralized, permissionless naming protocol compatible with DNS where every peer is validating and in charge of managing the root zone with the goal of creating an alternative to existing Certificate Authorities.
 * [Hubzilla](https://github.com/redmatrix/hubzilla): General purpose communication server integrated with a web publishing system and a decentralised permission system.
 Social network bits, some cloud storage bits, some blog and forum bits, and some content management bits.
 These are all integrated within a common privacy framework - and it is all decentralised.
 * [Hyperpad](https://github.com/noffle/hyperpad): Peer-to-peer collaborative text editor.
 * [I2P](https://geti2p.net): Anonymous network, exposing a simple layer that applications can use to anonymously and securely send messages to each other.